Lorenzo Sassoli de Bianchi

-Lorenzo Sassoli de Bianchi (born in Paris, 1952) is an Italian businessman, writer, art critic and philanthropist, founder and currently President of Valsoia, an Italian health food company.
-He is President of the Italian Advertisers Association (Utenti Pubblicità Associati - UPA), President of the Milan Institute for Contemporary Arts (ICA Milano), Vice-President of the Italian National Federation of Cavalieri del Lavoro and holds board-level positions on a number of regional industrial associations and charities.
-Sassoli de Bianchi has written three novels published by Sperling & Kupfer: La luna rossa, (2020), La luna bianca (2021) and La luna argento (2022).
+Lorenzo Sassoli de Bianchi (born in Paris, 1952) is an Italian businessman, writer, art critic, philanthropist, founder and currently President of Valsoia, an Italian health food company.

+He is President of Auditel, the Italian television ratings service, President Emeritus of the Italian Advertisers Association (Utenti Pubblicità Associati - UPA), President of the Milan Institute for Contemporary Arts and holds board-level positions on a number of regional industrial associations and charities.

+Sassoli de Bianchi has also written four novels published by Sperling & Kupfer: La luna rossa, (2020), La luna bianca (2021) La luna argento (2022) and Evangelina (2023).
 In 2015, he was honoured for his services to enterprise with the Italian knighthood of Cavaliere del Lavoro, presented by the President of Italy His Excellency Sergio Mattarella.

 Education and early career

 Born in Paris in 1952, Sassoli de Bianchi graduated in medicine at Bologna University, where he subsequently worked as a neurologist specialising in sleep diseases while studying Art History and Criticism at UIA University, Florence.

-In 1986, Sassoli de Bianchi joined the Board of Directors of the distillers Buton, who created Vecchia Romagna brandy, and was appointed Chief Executive Officer later in the year.
+In 1986, Sassoli de Bianchi joined the board of directors of the distillers Buton, who created Vecchia Romagna brandy, and was appointed chief executive officer later in the year.

 Sassoli De Bianchi founded the health food company Valsoia in 1990.
 The company went public in 2006.

 Other responsibilities

-Sassoli de Bianchi has been President of the Italian Advertisers Association (Utenti Pubblicità Associati – UPA) since June 2007.
+Sassoli de Bianchi has been president of the television ratings service Auditel since April 2024.

+He is a president emeritus of the Italian Advertisers Association (Utenti Pubblicità Associati – UPA), having been president from June 2007 to July 2024.

-He was appointed President of the Bologna Museum of Modern Art in 1995, 2009 and 2013.
+He was appointed president of the Bologna Museum of Modern Art in 1995, 2009 and 2013.
 In 2015, when the Museum - together with many others in the city - came under the control of the newly formed Bologna Musei, the body responsible for 13 of Bologna's museums, including the Bologna Museum of Modern Art (MAMbo), the Morandi Museum and the Bologna Archaeological Museum, Sassoli de Bianchi was appointed President of this body, serving until November 2016.

 On 12 December 2016, he was made an acting member of the Bologna Academy of Art (Accademia Clementina di Belle Arti).

-From 2001 to 2015 he was also Vice Chairman of the Emilia Romagna Region Ministerial Commission for Culture and the Arts, and has since 1990 been a Member of the Governing Board of the Bologna Festival Musical Association.
+From 2001 to 2015 he was also vice chairman of the Emilia Romagna Region Ministerial Commission for Culture and the Arts, and has since 1990 been a Member of the Governing Board of the Bologna Festival Musical Association.

 From 2019 to 2022, he was Vice-President of the Italian National Federation of Cavalieri del Lavoro (Federazione Nazionale Cavalieri del Lavoro).

-Past responsibilities include Vice Chairman of the Bologna business association Unindustria from 2004 to 2007, Board Member of the Bologna development agency Promo-Bologna from 2003 to 2007, of UniCredit Bank from 2012 to 2015 and of the Bologna Film Library from 1995 to 2000.
+Past responsibilities include Vice Chairman of the Bologna business association Unindustria from 2004 to 2007, board member of the Bologna development agency Promo-Bologna from 2003 to 2007, of UniCredit Bank from 2012 to 2015 and of the Bologna Film Library from 1995 to 2000.